i. It is a tool that shows how strong and weak currencies are.

 ii.
 Traders use this tool along with correlations and look for trade opportunities.

 What is a currency strength meter?

-There are many currency pairs to trade in the forex market but traders have to identify the currency pairs that show strength in price.
+There are many currency pairs to trade but traders have to identify the currency pairs that show strength.

 You cannot just pick any random currency pair and expect to find trade opportunities.